ragardner/tksheet/DOCUMENTATION.md

 `tksheet` is a Python tkinter table widget written in pure python.
 It is licensed under the [MIT license](https://github.com/ragardner/tksheet/blob/master/LICENSE.txt).

-It works using tkinter canvases and moves lines, text and rectangles around for only the visible portion of the table.
+It works by using tkinter canvases and moving lines, text and rectangles around for only the visible portion of the table.

-Cell values can be any class with a `str` method.
+### **Limitations**

 Some examples of things that are not possible with tksheet:
+- Deleting non-consecutive columns/rows
 - Cell merging
 - Cell text wrap
 - Changing font for individual cells